Conference on E-Learning and Technology in Hong Kong and Asia 2017

-Expertes from various industries are invited to host workshops to present the latest technology in e-learning adoption.
+Experts from various industries are invited to host workshops to present the latest technology in e-learning adoption.
 There are workshops hosted by Apple Education Team, Beets Limited, Unity 3D and JOS HK.
 An Exhibition on E-Learning will showcase application of technology in pedagogy from secondary schools to tertiary institutions.
-Detailed programme can be found on CETHA 2017 website.
+The detailed programme can be found on CETHA 2017 website.

-All conference sessions and coffee breaks are inclusive in one registration.
+All conference sessions and coffee breaks are included in one registration.
 Please visit here for more details.